 Since 1 Tola equals approximately 11.66 grams, you divide ₹70,000 by 11.66

 Today’s 1 Tola gold rate can fluctuate daily due to several domestic and international issues.
-To get the current price check on Bajaj Markets.
+To get the current price check on bank websites or financial platforms like Bajaj Markets.

 No, the calculation will be the same, but the rate will vary based on the purity of the gold.

-You can check the latest price of one Tola gold in Bajaj Markets.
-You can also check:
+You can check the latest price of one Tola gold online on banking websites and financial platforms like Bajaj Markets.
+Here, you can also check:

 Not usually, the cost of crafting the jewellery and the Goods and Services Tax (GST) on it are separate.